 The Company has prepared the accompanying condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted.
-The interim unaudited condensed financial statements have been prepared on the same basis as the annual audited financial statements and in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2023, and the results of operations and comprehensive loss for the three months ended March 31, 2023 and 2022.
-The results for the three months ended March 31, 2023 are not necessarily indicative of the results to be expected for the year ending December 31, 2023, any other interim periods, or any future year or period.
+The interim unaudited condensed financial statements have been prepared on the same basis as the annual audited financial statements and in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of June 30, 2023, and the results of operations and comprehensive loss for the three and six months ended June 30, 2023 and 2022, and cash flows for the six months ended June 30, 2023 and 2022.
+The results for the three and six months ended June 30, 2023 are not necessarily indicative of the results to be expected for the year ending December 31, 2023, any other interim periods, or any future year or period.
 These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2022, and the notes thereto, which are included in the Company's Annual Report on Form 10-K as filed with the Securities and Exchange Commission ("SEC") on February 28, 2023.